KnowEnG/Data_Cleanup_Pipeline/README.md

   1. based on impute option user selected:
      a. reject: reject user spreadsheet if there is NA.
      b. average: replace NA value with mean of each row.
-     c. remove: drop entire column which contains NA value.
+     c. remove: drop any columns with missing values.
-  2. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  3. if spreadsheet contains non-real values, reject.
+  2. if spreadsheet contains non-real values, reject.
-  4. if correlation is edgeR and spreadsheet contains negative values, reject;
+  3. if correlation is edgeR and spreadsheet contains negative values, reject;
      otherwise, accept.

   *After removing empty rows and columns, check:*
-  1. for t_test, check if a phenotypic data satisfy the following conditions:
-    a. if number of unique values/categories < 2, reject.
+  1. If the correlation measure is t-test or edgeR...
+    a.
+Force any string phenotypes to lowercase.
+    b.
+Convert each phenotype to binary encoding.
+For each phenotype, let `num_distinct_values` be the number of distinct values, excluding NA, in the phenotype.
-    b. if number of elements per category < 2, reject.
+        - if `num_distinct_values` < 2, drop the phenotype.
-    c. expand the phenotypic data and keep the original NAs
+        - if `num_distinct_values` == 2 and the two distinct values are 0 and 1, leave the phenotype unchanged.
+        - if `num_distinct_values` == 2 and the two distinct values are not 0 and 1, replace all instances of one of the distinct values with 0 and replace all instances of the other distinct value with 1.
+Preserve any missing values.
+Edit the phenotype name to indicate which of the original values is now represented by 1.
+        - if `num_distinct_values` > 2, expand the phenotype into `num_distinct_values` indicator phenotypes; any NAs will be preserved.
+    c.
+For each of the binary phenotypes present at the end of step 1b, count the number of samples having value 0 and the number of samples having value 1.
+If either of those counts is less than 2, drop the phenotype.
+    d.
+Confirm at least one phenotype remains.
   2. for pearson test, check if a phenotypic data contains only numeric value.
 If not, reject.
-  3. for every single drug:
+  3. for every single phenotype:
-    1. drops NA for the current drug.
+    1. drops NA for the current phenotype.
     2. intersects header with spreadsheet.
-If an intersection exists, add this drug to a common list until iterate through all drugs.
+If an intersection exists, add this phenotype to a common list until iterate through all phenotypes.
     3. checks if the common list return by step 2 is emtpy.
 If it's empty, reject.

 ### phenotype_prediction_pipeline
   *After removing empty rows and columns in user spreadsheet data, check :*